Fiat Chrysler U.S. union workers deal more blows to tentative pact

 Labor experts say they cannot remember a full national contract ever being rejected.

-If the proposed contract is rejected, the union could renew talks with Fiat Chrysler, strike at the company's plants, or turn attention to General Motors Co (GM.N) or Ford Motor Co (F.N).
+If the proposed contract is rejected, the union could renew talks with Fiat Chrysler, strike at the company's plants, or turn attention to General Motors Co or Ford Motor Co .

 The proposed deal reached on Sept.
 15 by UAW and Fiat Chrysler negotiators would narrow but not close a pay gap between first-tier workers who currently make about $28 per hour and second-tier workers who now top out around $19 per hour.